JGJT1/hello_world/README.md

 ## Details

-This project is about an site whith leet code problems with it solution.
+This project is about an site whith leet code problems with its solutions.

 This project has an educational purpose only, just for me to practice simples tasks in NextJS